bdelacretaz/bertrands-blog-2023/src/posts/2023/2023-03-21-moved-again.md

 the Fediverse nowadays, personal blogs being important again and RSS feeds being back!

-The homepage has the _complete_ list of posts, close to a thousand of them, starting back in 2002.
-Looks like I missed the opportunity to celebrate my twenty years of blogging last year!
+The content goes back to 2002, it looks like I missed the opportunity to celebrate my twenty years of blogging last year!